jstapleton463/Cybersecurity-Fundamentals/Command Line/windows-tutorial.md

 You can also run programs from the command line.
 First, navigate to the directory of a file that has a `.exe.` suffix.
 Then, enter the name of the file (including `.exe`).

+### Creating Files

+Make a new text file.
+To do this, enter `echo.>newfile.txt` from your working directory.
+This will create a new file named `newfile.txt` in your directory.

+To add a file with some content, enter `echo Some content >newfile.txt`.
+Open your file by entering `newfile.txt`.

+You can delete your file by entering `del newfile.txt`.

+Now, create a new directory inside "My Documents" by entering the following command: `mkdir DirectoryName`.
+Open "My Documents" in the Explorer and find your new directory.

+Rename your file by entering `ren DirectoryName NewName`.
+Validate your work by viewing the directory in Explorer.

 ### Analyzing the Filesystem

 You can do a number of other things to files in the filesystem using Command Prompt commands.
 First, navigate to a directory (Downloads is a good one) and then enter `dir`.

 You should see a list of all the files in the "Downloads" directory.

+You can redirect the output of a command line prompt to a text file to create a log of command prompt activity.

+Enter this command: `dir /all > log.txt`.
+What happened?
+Validate the output.

+### Challenges

+Use `ipconfig` to log the network settings to a text file.

+Create a Python file (use the `.py` suffix).
+Include the code `print("This is a Python file.")`.
+You can run the code by typing `python filename.py`.